frkatona/HandTrack_To_MIDI/README.md

 1) be sure a camera is attached to the computer (no manual assignment was necessary for me)

-2) download loopMIDI and create a virtual port (I named mine "PythonMIDI")
+2) open loopMIDI and create a virtual port (I named mine "PythonMIDI")

 3) open the script with a text editor and add the name of the port from step 2 to the code as seen here: